ISSLANDS (Intervention Strategies and Support for Literacy and Numeracy Difficulties in Schools)

 ISSLANDS is comprised of a three-tiered approach to intervention which is structured around small group, mainstream class and staff professional development.
 Specific diagnostic testing and explicit teaching form part of the intervention model designed to improve outcomes for students falling just below the benchmark in their NAPLAN scores.

-EALD (English as an Additional Language or Dialect) Services
+EAL (English as an Additional Language) Services

 2016 saw the introduction of the CVC Robotics Club.
 The group of Year 7 & 8 students meet at lunch time every Tuesdays and Friday.
 They have been receiving training and support from the Curtin Engineering and Robotics Program and in late 2016 won the Robot Performance Award for the most consistent programming, at the Curtin University Robotics Competition, FIRST Lego League.
 The robotics club is aimed at engaging students in a variety of STEM activities as well as participating in core values and project based presentations.